Category: News

 Circle Brook Farm

 You can put down a non-refundable deposit of $200 to save your share.
-Your share must be paid in full by June 1.
-Remember paying in full before March 1 gets you the discount.
 If you have extenuating circumstances and need to work out a payment plan we can work with you.

 Email westfieldcsa@gmail.com for more information or click here to download an application form.

 As before, you can split a share with someone else.
-If you need help finding someone to split with, let us know and we will pair you up as I get requests, or add a comment below.
+If you need help finding someone to split with, let us know and we will pair you up as I get requests!

-2014 season members will be guaranteed a spot in the CSA if registered by Feb 8.
+Returning members will be guaranteed a spot in the CSA if registered by Feb 6.
 After that registration is first come, first served.

 Share this information with anyone who may be interested in joining the Westfield Area CSA!